Terry Robiskie: Personal life

 Robiskie and his wife, Cynthia, have three sons: Brian, Andrew, and Kyle.

 Brian was an NFL wide receiver drafted in the second round (36th overall) by the Cleveland Browns in the 2009 NFL draft.

-Andrew was undrafted in the 2013 NFL draft, but signed with the Oakland Raiders as a center in the 2013 off-season.
+Andrew was undrafted in the 2013 NFL draft, but signed with the Oakland Raiders as a center in the 2013 offseason.

 Kyle was a wide receiver for the Western Illinois University Leatherbacks from 2010 to 2013.